 The international and multicultural context together with compliance with local regulations have led Eutelsat to emphasise skills and diversity, eliminating all forms of discrimination from its HR management processes.
-Particular attention is paid to these points during the recruitment process, for which the company relies in France on Mozaïc RH, a specialist service provider.
+Particular attention is paid to these points during the recruitment process.